All Episodes

 There's about as big a smear as there's ever been.

-Remember Bill Clinton.
+Remember it and Bill Clinton?

-Well, they played the race card on me, and they planned it from the very beginning.
+Well, they played the race card on me and they planned it from the very beginning.

 There's never been any love loss there.